GManage/Twitter-COVID-19-Sentiment-Analysis/README.md

 ![Fig1: Updated Database Structure](02.Database/UpdatedDBStructure.png)
 [Fig1: Updated Database Structure](02.Database/UpdatedDBStructure.png?raw=true "Fig1: Updated Database Structure")

-An Amazon RDS instance is created at: covidsentiment.cqciwtn1qpki.us-east-2.rds.amazonaws.com
+Figure 1 is a diagram of a database, which is constructed as an Amazon RDS instance at: covidsentiment.cqciwtn1qpki.us-east-2.rds.amazonaws.com

-and can be accessed with a password upon request.
+It can be accessed with a password upon request.

 This database is initially loaded with a dataset of 60k tweets collected over an 8 week period from December 1 2019 to Jan 28 2020 from:

 https://www.trackmyhashtag.com/blog/free-twitter-datasets/

-However, the database is updated with current Twitter data by use of the code in 01.Twitter_API_Testing/01b.TwitterHistoricalAPI.ipynb
+as well as selected tweets obtained direct from the Twitter API.
+The database can be updated in multiple ways using code available in this git repository.

+01.Twitter_API Testing /01c.TwitterHistoricalAPIextendDB pulls from Twitter, given the proper authentication codes.
+02.Database/12.LoadCSVtoDB loads the kaggle data to the database.